appsecnz/appsecnz.github.io/conference/speakers.md

 #### Abstract

 The DevSecOps movement is here to change the game.
 The lines between AppSec and dev teams are increasingly blurred and more collaborative.
-Learn how developers can become a powerful piece of the DevSecOps pipeline, while upskilling & becoming an even more sought-after engineer in the process.
+Learn how developers can become a powerful piece of the DevSecOps pipeline, while upskilling and becoming an even more sought-after engineer in the process.

 #### Description